Skip to content

 Write single-zoom polygon PMTiles

-punkst hex2pmtiles writes a polygon-only MLT PMTiles with a single zoom level from a factor-probability table (output from punkst topic-model).
+punkst poly2pmtiles writes a polygon-only MLT or MVT PMTiles archive with a single zoom level from a factor-probability table (output from punkst topic-model or lda-transform).
+Use --format MVT for MVT output; the default is MLT.

 It supports two input styles: